Haven-RP/haven-website/TEBEX_SETUP.md

 tebexWebstoreIdentifier: "your-store.tebex.io",
 ```

-Replace `your-store.tebex.io` with your actual Tebex webstore URL.
+Replace `havenrp.tebex.io` with your actual Tebex webstore URL.

+**That's it!** No environment variables needed - the store API is public and called directly from the browser.

 ## Step 4: Configure Your Tebex Store